Minimak: A layout that fixes QWERTY and isn't impossible to learn

 The Minimak 8-key layout gives about 75% of the improvement of Dvorak

-All of these elements combine to form a layout that is manageable for anyone to learn, is extremely QWERTY-friendly and still provides considerable improvement in finger movement distance, same-finger repetition and same-hand row jumps.
+Minimak is simple for any typist to learn, is extremely QWERTY-friendly and still provides considerable improvement in the important metrics for performance (finger movement distance, same-finger repetition and same-hand row jumps).

 Consider the following metrics: